mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Gerrit Beine, August 2004

 Changelog:
+Aug 2009
+	- The script now also recognizes a possible name in the from part of emails.
+It uses this as the username during the creation of the user
+	- Cleaned up some more useless files that were not used
+	- User creation during the installation of the plugin is now handled by mantis api's, schema functions no longer needed.
 Jul 2009
 	- Modified script to the new plugin architecture of mantis 1.2.0rc1
 	- This script no longer needs new fields created in the database.
 This allows installation on mantis configurations where the database user only has select, insert, update and delete rights